 Traveling sustainably isn’t over once you get home.

 Now is not the time to forget all you’ve learned on your trip as you go back to your normal habits.
 Take what you’ve learned while traveling and apply it to your everyday life.
-Best of all, continue the conversation with your friends and family and tell them about how to be a sustainable tourist – kindly of course!

-Do you have any other sustainable tourism tips or resources for us to add to this article?
+Any other sustainable tourism tips or resources for us to add to this article?
 Let us know in the comments!